ArtS/arts.github.com/_posts/2015-01-06-dropdownlistfor-with-dictionaries-in-ASP-NET-MVC-and-why-SelectList-wants-to-kill-you.md

 If the model field has got __any__ value, the default `selectedOption` parameter is going to be ignored by ASP.NET MVC.

-If we were to modify the earier example to pre-select, say _Maine_ (because there's a lot of pine trees and the air is clean), that's how it would look like:
+If we were to modify the earlier example to pre-select, say _Maine_ (because there's a lot of pine trees and the air is clean), that's how it would look like:

 {% highlight csharp %}